Globular Cluster NGC 5897

 Physical Properties

 NGC 5897 is a metal-poor globular cluster in the Galactic halo.
 In astronomy everything heavier than Helium is a «metal».
-It is located at a moderate distance from the Sun 12.5 kpc and 7 kpc away from the galactic center.
+It is located at a moderate distance from the Sun 12.5 kpc and 7 kpc away from the galactic centre.
 NGC 5897 is known to harbor several variable stars, mainly of type RR Lyrae.
 [527]

 Revised+Historic NGC/IC Version 22/9, © 2022 Dr. Wolfgang Steinicke [277]